Equal Pay Registration Certificate (EPRC) - FAQS

 A business includes an individual, partnership, corporation, LLC, association, business, trust, person, or entity for whom employees are gainfully employed.

-Existing Business: ONLY employers with 100 or more employees in Illinois (FAQ 5) AND that are required to file an EEO-1 with the Federal Equal Employment Opportunity Commission (or their holding company is required to file an EEO-1) are required to obtain an Equal Pay Registration Certificate.
-If you have not been contacted by IDOL and have not provided IDOL with your contact information, please visit the survey of business contacts to receive further instructions .
+Existing Business: ONLY employers with 100 or more employees in Illinois (FAQ 5) that are required to file an EEO-1 with the federal Equal Employment Opportunity Commission (or their holding company is required to file an EEO-1) are mandated to obtain an Equal Pay Registration Certificate.

 Public Employers: Public employers are not required to obtain an Equal Pay Registration Certificate.
 Public employers are government agencies, school districts, and other sub-entities of government.
 Religious organizations are not included in “public employers”.